Itu-013/alx-system_engineering-devops/0x00-shell_basics/README.md

-To display the contents list of the directory
+script to change from the working directory to your home directory